jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 [Time 0:18:13]

 And that is one of the things where people are like, oh, JSON.
-Well, I could put dates in JSON.
-Right?
+I could put dates in JSON.
 How do you put dates in JSON?

 [Audience member: (Indiscernible)]